7 Great Holiday Gifts for Children With Cerebral Palsy

 6. Boxer

-Developed with children of all ability levels in mind, Boxer — a kind of interactive robot — takes commands and responds to hand movements and gestures.
+Developed with children of all ability levels in mind, the interactive robot Boxer takes commands and responds to hand movements and gestures.
 For children who are developing fine motor skills and learning coordination between certain muscles, Boxer can both provide motivation and laughs while teaching cause and effect.

 Recommended Age(s): 6+